joshvillbrandt/mecanumbot-ros-pkg/README.md

 A ROS package for the Mecanumbot robot.

 The Mecanumbot robot is a robotic development platform designed and built by Josh Villbrandt.
 It features a holonomic drive platform with mecanum wheels as well as a 2D laser scanner and an RGB-D camera.
-Research goals in localization, navigation, and point cloud manipulation.
+Research goals in localization, navigation, and object recognition from point clouds.
 Learn more about the Mecanumbot at [JAV Concepts](http://javconcepts.com/tag/mecanumbot/).

 * [Setup](#setup)
 * [Usage](#usage)